Intergalactic: The Heretic Prophet: Promotion

-Sony Interactive Entertainment trademarked Intergalactic: The Heretic Prophet in February 2024.
+Sony trademarked Intergalactic: The Heretic Prophet in February 2024.
 Naughty Dog revealed the game at the Game Awards on December 12, 2024, alongside its first trailer, which Druckmann felt "doesn't even scratch the surface" of its content.
 The trailer depicts Jordan watching anime, listening to 1980s music on a Sony CD player, flying a Porsche spaceship, and wearing Adidas sneakers.
 Druckmann spent time searching for an appropriate 1980s song about faith to use in the trailer, eventually selecting "It's a Sin" by the Pet Shop Boys.
-Some studios approached Naughty Dog after the trailer to discuss adaptations and partnerships, though Druckmann preferred to focus on the game before expanding its universe.
-In March 2025, he said the team "still have a ways to go" with development.
+Some employees worked long hours to finish the trailer.
+Several studios approached Naughty Dog after its release to discuss adaptations and partnerships, though Druckmann preferred to focus on the game before expanding its universe.
+In March 2025, he said the team "still have a ways to go" with development; according to Bloomberg Newss Jason Schreier, the game is internally scheduled for mid-2027.
 Jordan's jacket was added as a skin for Ellie in The Last of Us Part II Remastered on April 3, 2025.